eduardofilo/eduardofilo.mkdocs/docs/2024-05-31_campus_aula_dei_en_bici.en.md

 Another even worse crossing, given that there is no alternative once you are there (it is between a fence and a field that is sometimes non-cyclable), is at a [point on the path very close to the previously mentioned bridge](https://osm.org/go/b_84fr992?m=).
 Throughout these cold months, there were ponds whose edges remained permanently muddy due to the water displaced by passing vehicles.
 In the worst moments, the alternative was to take a slight detour up the Cogullada road to access the path that runs on the other side of the railway and thereby avoid the bridge.

 ![Ponds](/images/posts/2024-05-31_campus_aula_dei_en_bici/lagunas.jpg)

+#### Cold and Night

+In winter, the main enemies are cold hands and lighting.
+For the former, I’ve tried many models of gloves, both heated and non-heated, and it wasn’t until I purchased the latest ones that I managed to solve the problem.
+Unfortunately, at the time of writing this article, they are not available for sale, although this might be due to the winter season not yet starting.
+They are the "HEAT CONCEPT BIKE" model from the brand [Ekoi](https://www.ekoi.es).

+As for lighting, some time ago I bought a powerful light (similar to [this one](https://es.aliexpress.com/item/1005007131009248.html)) for summer night rides.
+I started having problems with the battery, but from what I’ve seen, the battery format is quite standard or popular (8.4V), so I was able to easily find a [replacement](https://es.aliexpress.com/item/32877254810.html).

 #### Increased risk of punctures